tugcekonuklar/aws-notes/cloud-guru/developer-associate/dynamodb.md

         * every time an item gets changed in your DynamoDB table, it's going to record that in the DynamoDB stream.
     * **Encrypted and stored:** The data is only stored for 24 hours and after that, it's going to start getting deleted.
-    * **Lamda event Source:** it's a really good event source for Lambda, allowing you to create applications that can take actions based on events that are happening in your DynamoDB table.
+    * **Lambda event Source:** it's a really good event source for Lambda, allowing you to create applications that can take actions based on events that are happening in your DynamoDB table.